jennhu/reflexive-anaphor-licensing/README.md

 at the end of each sentence is separated by whitespace.** Otherwise, no tokenization assumptions are made.

+### Selecting lexical items
+The [stimuli/lexicon](stimuli/lexicon) folder contains code and counts of nouns, pronouns, and verbs in the GRNN Wikipedia training corpus.
+See the paper for more details on how we constructed our materials.

 ### Vocabulary issues
 In all of our novel materials (**TODO: list the experiment names**), the lexical items are designed to be in-vocabulary for models trained on the